freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-mobile-app-locally.md

 ### Issues Installing Dependencies

-If you get errors while installing the dependencies, please make sure that you are not in a restricted network or your firewall settings do not prevent you from accessing resources.
+If you get errors while installing the dependencies, please make sure that you are not in a restricted network or that your firewall settings do not prevent you from accessing resources.

 Be patient as the first-time setup can take a while depending on your network bandwidth.